Updated August 2023

 - a handy gadget for measuring the nose weight of your caravan – so that you are safely and legally hitched to the vehicle towing it – is a simple and relatively inexpensive piece of kit;

 - if you are planning to tow your caravan in Europe, remember that different countries may have particular rules on the kit you need to carry in your car;

-- a complete kit produced by Ring Automotive, contains a universal warning triangle, two high visibility tabards, headlight beam converters, a full set of replacement bulbs, a first aid kit, a foil blanket, two alcohol breathalysers (as required in France) and a GB sticker.
+- a complete kit may contain a universal warning triangle, two high visibility tabards, headlight beam converters, a full set of replacement bulbs, a first aid kit, a foil blanket, two alcohol breathalysers (as required in France) and a GB sticker;

 One area where gadgets may come into their own is for the security of your caravan and its contents.
-Recent figures show that the theft of caravans rocketed by 20% last year, so making sure you have a safe and secure ‘van will no doubt be a priority.
+So, making sure you have a safe and secure ‘van will no doubt be a priority.

 Security is a concern likely to be shared by your caravan insurers, too, and the more you are able to demonstrate your practical concern for keeping the caravan safe, the more likely you are to earn a discount on the insurance premiums you pay.

 Watch our short video on caravan security here for further information and details of your obligations under your insurance contract.